 The Supply Chain industry has witnessed significant growth owing to the advent of E-commerce and relaxation in cross country trade policies.
-The development of Logistics channels, multimodal transport avenues and trade partnerships among Logistics Service Providers (LSPs) across the globe has enabled expansion beyond the traditional geographical boundaries.
-However, with this increase of business and the resulting increase in competition, Supply Chains and manufacturing operations are facing myriad operational and business challenges.
-These challenges have resulted from the changing business environments that have led to decreasing lot sizes, increasing demand of individualized and customer-specific products and an increasing demand of complex manufacturing equipment.
-Most of these challenges demand an agile and highly integrated business process and technology that enables seamless and result oriented connection between various Supply Chain milestones.
-This includes establishing a systematic flow of transactions in product development, Supply Chain and manufacturing, including partners from ecosystem as well as “intelligent products” that communicate with all involved parties at each level of the value chain.
+The development of Logistics channels, multimodal transport avenues and trade partnerships among Logistics Service Providers (LSPs) across the globe have enabled expansion beyond the traditional geographical boundaries.
+However, with this increase of business and the resultant increase in competition, Supply Chains and manufacturing operations are facing myriad operational and business challenges.
+These challenges have resulted from the changing business environments that have led to decreasing lot sizes, increasing demand of individualised and customer-specific products and an increasing demand of complex manufacturing equipment.
+Most of these challenges demand an agile and highly integrated business process and technology that enables seamless and result-oriented connections between various Supply Chain milestones.
+This includes establishing a systematic flow of transactions in product development, Supply Chain and manufacturing, including partners from ecosystem as well as ‘intelligent products’ that communicate with all involved parties at each level of the value chain.

-Application for enabling infusion of Smart Data has already been found in domains like inventory management, forecasting, and transportation Logistics.
-In warehousing too, digital cameras are routinely used to monitor stock levels and this data provides auto generated alerts when restocking is needed.
-The ‘last-mile’ Logistics refers to moving the package from the distribution centre to the customer’s home is one of the main pain points of the LSP.
-Interferences such as road congestion, availability of resource and varying consumer schedules lead to plenty of confusion and wastage in the last-mile operations.
+Applications for enabling pervasion of Smart Data have already been deployed in domains like inventory management, forecasting, and transportation Logistics.
+In warehousing too, digital cameras are routinely used to monitor stock levels and this data provides auto-generated alerts when restocking is needed.
+The ‘last-mile’ Logistics refers to moving the package from the distribution centre to the customer’s home and it is one of the main pain points for the LSPs.
+Interferences such as road congestions, availability of resources and varying consumer schedules lead to plenty of confusion and wastage in the last-mile operations.

-However, by exposure to Smart Data, companies today can envisage the most profitable routes to choose for their last-mile operations.
+However, by exposure to Smart Data companies today can envisage the most profitable routes to choose for their last-mile operations.
 They can make cognitive decisions on the most profitable routes for each day of the year inferred from Smart Data.
-By having this knowledge, Logistics companies can make the final leg of the shipping journey a painless one for consumers and a productive one for themselves.
-Smart Data has not only affected the operational side of Logistics and Supply Chain domain.
-It has also enabled the companies to comprehend the demographics of their end-customer base.
+Armed with this knowledge, Logistics companies can make the final leg of the shipping journey a painless one for consumers and a productive one for themselves.
+Smart Data has not only affected the operational side of Logistics and Supply Chain domain, but it also has enabled the companies to comprehend the demographics of their end-customer base.
 This insight is also enabling companies to tap into social sentiment data generated from social platforms viz.
 Facebook, Instagram, or Twitter, resulting in deeper understanding of customers.
-Companies are further are using these social platforms to leverage their brand equity by demanding feedbacks on excellence of services and publicising grievance addresses on a public domain, so as to increase the perceived integrity of their business among potential end customers.
-Supply Chain players are utilising Smart Data to create innovative expansion models for companies looking out to innovate and escalate their market presence.
+Further, companies are using these social platforms to leverage their brand equity by demanding feedbacks on excellence of services and publicising grievance addresses on a public domain, to increase the perceived integrity of their business among potential end customers.
+Supply Chain players are utilising Smart Data to create innovative expansion models for companies looking to innovate and augment their market presence.
 For instance, Amazon identified the profit increase they would incur if they had an in-house warehousing capacity, based on Smart Data reporting.
 This led them to invest and extend their business to warehousing.
 An increased database of categorised and smartly curated information has led companies to engage Smart Data to act as a basis for making strategic growth decisions.
-Companies are hoping that appropriate use of Smart Data will enable them to create new customer base, engage in transformational business models and explore innovative avenues of allied business ideas that would ensure their profitability and sustenance.
+Companies are hoping that appropriate use of Smart Data will enable them to create new customer base, engage in transformational business models and explore innovative avenues of allied business ideas that would ensure their profitability and sustainability.
 Increased productivity through better planning is another area of future potential for Smart Data transformation.
 This kind of productivity increase is related to and strongly depends on the availability of relevant sales and production related internal and external data.

-Analysing Smart Data trends and utilising their potential will enable organizations in industry to align demand and supply with precision, enabling them to react faster to changing market conditions or to even influence market conditions by driving demand-increasing activities in the market at the right time.
-This will lead to optimization of asset utilization, enabling organizations to optimize their asset utilization, reduce their inventory and distribution costs and provide higher level of service to their customers.
-Hence, organizations will be more productive and Smart Data transformation will be a value addition.
+Analysing Smart Data trends and utilising their potential will enable organisations in industry to align demand and supply with precision, enabling them to react faster to changing market conditions or to even influence market conditions by driving demand-increasing activities in the market at the right time.
+This will lead to optimisation of asset utilisation, enabling organisations to optimise their asset utilisation, reduce their inventory and distribution costs and provide higher level of service to their customers.
+Hence, organisations will be more productive and Smart Data transformation will be a value addition.

-The Supply Chain domain provides multitude of opportunities to infuse Smart Data in daily operations.
-The application is limitless and the reaping benefits are myriad.
+The Supply Chain domain provides multitude of opportunities to imbue Smart Data in daily operations.
+The applications are limitless, and the benefits reaped are myriad.
 Supply Chain can profit immensely from the business intelligence that Smart Data can bring.
-Concepts like Internet of Things (IoT), Data Analytics, Smart Sensor Networks and Single Window Platforms are the immediate applications of Smart Data that are ready to promise a gamut of business benefits to the Supply Chain industry.
+Concepts like Internet of Things (IoT), Data Analytics, Smart Sensor Networks and Single Window Platforms are the immediate applications of Smart Data that promise a gamut of business benefits to the Supply Chain industry.
 By virtue of IoT LSPs are able to monitor a multitude of assets within a Supply Chain simultaneously using interconnected technologies.
 This further offers insightful data to drive new business solutions.
-However, IoT applications currently focus only upon improving capacity, efficiency, manageability, reliability and reducing cost.
+However, IoT applications currently focus only upon improving capacity, efficiency, manageability, reliability and reducing costs.
 Increase in data and devices such as GPS, RFID tags, sensors and scanners is warranting a shift in the business model, fusing multiple data sources and integrating business judgement and complex calculations to provide real-time or near real-time insights for timely decision making for operational efficiency.
-Business Intelligence on cloud an attractive proposition for Logistics providers as it can enable business visibility on a real-time basis.
+Business Intelligence on cloud is an attractive value proposition for Logistics providers as it can enable business visibility on a real-time basis.
 Smart sensor network comprises of devices that are equipped with sensor nodes for monitoring physical conditions such as temperature, humidity, pressure and motion etc. at different locations.
 Smart sensors offer easy ways to collect data across the Supply Chain via sensor-based technologies that can be attached to products or machinery.
 This technology can be used to track Cargo around the world in real time.
-By analyzing this data alongside historical data for a Cargo’s planned route, it can identify likely bottlenecks and shrinkage areas, alerting shippers to potential disruptions.
+By analysing this data alongside historical data for a planned routefor Cargo, it can identify likely bottlenecks and shrinkage areas, alerting shippers to potential disruptions.
 With the advent of single window platforms , which have already found their presence in many Supply Chain networks, the visibility and flow of information across the pertinent stakeholders has expedited and simplified greatly, eliminating fraud.
-This integration has not only resulted in connection between B2C but also enabled Supply Chain enablers to be in line with transfer of information across government bodies such as Customs, thus bringing a greater harmonization across the domain.
-Thus, single window not only decreases the amount of time needed to clear goods, but also saves business money by reducing overheads.
+This integration has not only resulted in connection between B2C but also enabled Supply Chain enablers to be in line with transfer of information across government bodies such as Customs, thus bringing a greater harmonisation across the domain.
+Thus, a single window system not only decreases the amount of time needed to clear goods, but also saves business money by reducing overheads.

-Today, in the industry many organizations have started using Smart Data transformation to increase their revenues and to strengthen customer loyalty which is turn is giving them a leading edge in terms of customer and market understanding.
+Today, in the industry many organisations have started using Smart Data transformation to increase their revenues and to strengthen customer loyalty which in turn is giving them a leading edge in terms of customer and market understanding.

-Read about the implications of smart data in Air Cargo segment
+Read about the implications of Smart Data in Air Cargo segment.View PDF